 Arianna has been in the hospital with an inflamed bladder her mother says.

-"She’s been in pain so sometimes just moving she gets into a lot of pain and just seeing her actually moving, laughing, giggling, really makes me happy," says Lindsey Abbot, Arianna's mother.
+"She’s been in pain so sometimes just moving she gets into a lot of pain and just seeing her moving, laughing, giggling, really makes me happy," says Lindsey Abbot, Arianna's mother.

 Setting aside the health benefits, and the improved moods of kids after they spend time with the calm McMann, they also may, even if just for a moment forget they are in the hospital at all.